 The Company does not adjust the LRC for insurance contracts issued and the asset for remaining coverage for reinsurance contracts held for the effect of the time value of money, because insurance and reinsurance premiums are due within the coverage period of contracts, which is generally one year or less.

-There are no investment components within insurance contracts issued and reinsurance contracts held.
+There are no investment components within insurance contracts issued.

 (e) Measurement (continued)

 Subsequent measurement (continued)